ryanw-mobile/GMap2ICal/README.md

-# GMap2iCal - Google Maps to iCal
+# GMap2iCal - Google Maps Timeline to iCal
 ### My first Compose for Desktop App

 A small utility written in Kotlin to convert Google Maps activity timeline to iCal (.ics) files for calendar import.